Classic Motorcycles at Pioneer Auto Show Attract Sturgis Motorcycle Rally Travelers

 – By Pioneer Auto MuseumWith the promise of another sizzling August on the northern Plains, motorcycle enthusiasts from across the nation will travel through South Dakota intent on destinations like Yellowstone and the Sturgis Motorcycle Rally.
 Lying astride the Interstate 90 corridor midway between Sioux Falls and Rapid City is the town of Murdo.
 Here bikers will find the world famous Pioneer Auto Show known for its extensive display of classic cars.
 In addition, Pioneer Auto is also host to a fine collection of antique motorcycles.

 "Motorcycles have always brought people together who otherwise may not relate," said Dave Geisler, owner and operator of this I-90 attraction.
-"Those seeking a break from the miles and interested in the history and preservation of classic motorcycles will be attracted to our extensive motorcycle exhibit."
+"Those seeking a break from the miles and interested in the history and preservation of antique motorcycles will be attracted to our extensive motorcycle exhibit."

 This classic motorcycle collection appeals to anyone from the two-wheel wind set, starting with a 1914 Indian twin cylinder continuing to a 1936 Harley Davidson and to a 1986 three-wheeled motorized bike.